Australia shares steady after trade balance data; NZ set for third losing day

-June 8 Australian shares were effectively flat from the previous session on Thursday as investors digested disappointing trade data out earlier in the day.
+June 8 (Reuters) - Australian shares were effectively flat from the previous session on Thursday as investors digested disappointing trade data out earlier in the day.

 The S&P/ASX 200 index was 0.03 percent, or 0.828 points, up to 5,668 by 0305 GMT.
 The index had closed 0.274 points lower on Wednesday.